-“Mr. Joseph Carnill, watch and clock maker, took the lower shop.
+“Mr. Joseph Carnill, watch and clock maker, took this lower shop.
 He also worked a warp frame at Carrier’s.”

 Son of Bramcote lacemaker Stephen and Mary (nee Hewitt), Joseph Carnill married Hannah Elizabeth Thornely, daughter of Wollaton farmer William and Mary (nee Weston) in September 1857.

 At the beginning of 1858 lacemaker and watch and clock maker Joseph took over the shop recently occupied by Edwin Wragg, close by the Pioneer offices and next door to the shop of Joseph Carrier in Bath Street — Edwin Wragg had moved into the Market Place.

 Joseph’s wife, Hannah Elizabeth, died in 1865, aged 29.